Turbo-Hydramatic: THM200-4R

-For the 1981 model year, the 200-4R was introduced.
+The 200-4R was introduced for the 1981 model year.
 Some components which were prone to failure in the THM200 were improved, and in the later 1980s, this transmission was used with high-power applications — primarily the Buick Grand National and the 1989 Pontiac Firebird Trans Am Indy 500 Pace cars.
 The 200-4R was configured with several different torque converters depending on the vehicle application.

 However, this transmission was also prone to failure (especially in D-body Cadillacs) and received improvements during its production run.
 The first improvement came in 1984 with a change of a servo piston from using split Teflon sealing rings to a servo using lip seals.
 A real problem area was the stamped-steel drive shell, which would strip out, losing reverse.
 With the 1985 production run, GM started installing a hardened drive shell, but continued to supply the original style until parts inventories were exhausted.
 Another major problem area was the pump assembly.
 The pump halves were made of cast aluminum and the pumps themselves were made of made up of steel segments like a power steering pump.
 There was a steel hub and variable ratio outer ring.
 Because the pump segments traveled in an eccentric circle, guide rings were necessary on top and bottom of the center hub.
 These rings would break and cause the pump to stop pumping, as well as damaging the aluminum housings.
-The aftermarket came with hardened rings which solved this problem.
+Aftermarket hardened rings solved this problem.